andlab-um/lab-website/_pages/home.md

 ## News

+**2025.8.27** Haoming and Kun successfully defended  their PhD today, congratulations!

 **2025.7.1** ANDLab's work titled "An intracranial dissection of human escape circuits." is published by *Nature communications*!

 **2025.5.10** ANDLab has preprinted a perspective article titled "AI in the computation and regulation of social decision-making."（Authors: Shuo Zhang, Leo Chi U Seak, Raymond J Dolan, and Haiyan Wu）.
 This article argues that  social decision research should fully leverage the potential of AI to advance task design, data analysis, and human-AI interaction research comprehensively.